dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

 ![Changing the default branch in GitHub](images/github-branch-rename-tool.png)

-## 6. Search your repository for any references to the `main` branch specific to your repo
+## 6. Search your repository for any references to the `master` branch specific to your repo

 Search your repository for any references to the `master` branch specific to your repo, replace them to `main` and push them to `main`.